fleetdm/fleet/handbook/people/ceo-handbook.md

 5. Iterate and complete small tasks as they come up.
 Clear them out immediately to allow for rapid iteration on more crucial tasks.
 6. Provide training to the incoming CEO Shadow(s).

-For meetings:
+Here are some examples for meetings:
 1. Prepare for, take notes during, and follow up on meetings.
 See more details below about your meeting responsibilities as a shadow.
 2. Share thanks in the #thanks channel in Slack when it comes from a customer or wider community member in a meeting.

-## Meetings and events
+## Preparing for meetings and events
 ### CEO's calendar
  1. Review the [CEO's calendar](https://calendar.google.com/calendar/u/0/r/week).
  2. As a reminder, you should have your title updated within your last name on zoom.
 During the Shadow rotation update your title to "CEO Shadow".